atecarlos/protractor-http-mock/README.md

 	  response: {
 	  	data: {}, // This is the return value for the matched request
 	    status: 500 // The HTTP status code for the mocked response.
 This is an optional field.
+	    delay: 2 // number of milliseconds to delay sending back the response.
 	  }

 A full mock for a POST call takes the following options: